Break Your Serger Out of the Box

 *See how easy it is to sew around curves and circles, starting and stopping so it is practically invisible.

-*For those times when something goes wrong and you need to take out a seam, learn how to take out a 4- or 3-Thread Stitch with no seam ripper.
+*For those times when something goes wrong and you need to take out a seam, learn how to take out a 4- or 3-thread stitch without the seam ripper.

-__A variety of fabric samples to work with (ten 8” x 5” pieces of knit fabric, six 8” x 8” squares and six 8” x 5” pieces of cotton fabric, six 8” x 5” pieces of sheer or lightweight non stretch fabric*, two 8” x 8” squares of fleece).
-If you don’t have these fabrics handy, check your closet for garments you don’t wear anymore, sometimess the perfect fabric can be found there!
+• A variety of fabric samples to work with (ten 8” x 5” pieces of knit fabric, six 8” x 8” squares and six 8” x 5” pieces of cotton fabric, six 8” x 5” pieces of sheer or lightweight non-stretch fabric*, two 8” x 8” squares of fleece).
+If you don’t have these fabrics handy, check your closet for garments/items you no longer wear, sometimes the perfect fabric can be found there!